DeforaOS/uKernel/README.md

     $ make ARCH="amd64" CC="/path/to/compiler"

+The "CC" parameter is only required if a compiler other than the default is necessary.
+When using GCC, it is normally recommended to use a compiler specifically targeted for this purpose.

 The resulting kernel is located in `src/kernel/uKernel.bin`.
 On the i386 and amd64 platforms, it produces a multiboot-compliant kernel file.